twilio/twilio-go/twilio/rest/accounts/v1/docs/DefaultApi.md

 Promote the secondary Auth Token to primary.
 After promoting the new token, all requests to Twilio using your old primary Auth Token will result in an error.

-### Required Parameters
+### Path Parameters

-This endpoint does not need any parameter.
+This endpoint does not need any path parameter.

+### Other Parameters

+Other parameters are passed through a pointer to a UpdateAuthTokenPromotionParams struct

 ### Return type